-There are so many great ways to learn how to save money.
 I’ve listed a short list of 31 creative ways to save money below.
-I’m a spender at heart, so I live buy finding ways to promote good financial habits and stick to my budget.
+I’m a spender at heart, so I live by finding ways to promote good financial habits and stick to my budget.
 If I can go from spender to financial planner and blogger, I have faith that you can learn how to save more money, too!

 - Automate your savings.
 Setup automatic direct deposit (or transfers) so money goes directly into your savings account every pay period (learn how to pay yourself first).